Validation of Matching: Extensions

 \subsection{Confidence Levels for Different Types of Matches}

 The methods described in previous sections validate a single matching algorithm.
-In some applications, multiple network reconciliation algorithms are applied, producing multiple sets of identified matches.
+In some applications, multiple matching algorithms are applied, producing multiple sets of algorithm matches.
 Similarly, some network reconciliation algorithms return a score for each match.
 The score is designed to indicate a level of similarity between the nodes in a matched pair.
-In this case, the range of scores may be partitioned, and scores in different parts of the range can be placed in different sets of identified matches.
+In this case, the range of scores may be partitioned, and scores in different parts of the range can be placed in different sets of algorithm matches.

-Use union bounds to produce simultaneous PAC bounds for precision or recall over the different sets of identified matches.
-For example, if there are two sets of identified matches, and we validate the recall of one to be at least 80\% and the other to be at least 90\%, each with bound failure probability at most 2.5\%, then those recall rates both hold with probability at least 100\% - $2(2.5\%)$ = 95\%.
+Use union bounds to produce simultaneous PAC bounds for precision or recall over the different sets of algorithm matches.
+For example, if there are two sets of algorithm matches, and we validate the recall of one to be at least 80\% and the other to be at least 90\%, each with bound failure probability at most 2.5\%, then those recall rates both hold with probability at least 100\% - $2(2.5\%)$ = 95\%.
 Simultaneous bounds support different levels of confidence for different sets of identified matches, which may affect how we choose to handle the matches in applications.
 For example, in an application to merge contact information based on matching user profiles of contacts across social networks, if we have only 80\% precision for a set of identified matches, then we may choose to ask the user to verify matches from that set.
 If we have 99\% precision from a different set, we may choose to merge those matches automatically, without asking the user for confirmation.